Messi-Q/Smart-Contract-Dataset/README.md

         13.}
     ```

 As can be seen, the function _forwardFunds_ is constrained by the _onlyOwner_ modifier(line 9).
-Thus, we label that the function _forwardFunds_ does not exist the reentrancy vulnerability, i.e., label = 0.
+Thus, we label the function _forwardFunds_ to have no reentrancy vulnerability, i.e., label = 0.

-Case 2: When a function has not the _onlyOwner_ modifier constraint, we label the corresponding function existing the reentrancy vulnerability.
+Case 2: When a function has not the _onlyOwner_ modifier constraint, we label the corresponding function to have the reentrancy vulnerability.

       ```
         1.contract CrowdsaleWPTByRounds {